Rehearsals & Admin Matters

 Mondays) continue as follows:

-Rehearsals will be split between both works, or dedicated to one, at
+Rehearsals will be split between both works, or dedicated to one, as

-singers.
-Full schedule has been e-mailed to members and posted
+indicated.
+The latest schedule has been e-mailed to members.

 Many choir members will have obtained